Ordering sampling rules for sequential anomaly identification under sampling constraints

-In Appendix \ref{intrLLR}, we state and prove auxiliary lemmas that are used to establish the main results of the paper.
-Throughout this Appendix, we fix an arbitrary sampling rule $R$ and a set $A \in \cP_{\ell, u}$.
-For any $i \in [M]$, we set
+In Appendix \ref{intrLLR}, we state and prove auxiliary lemmas that are used in the proof of the main results of this paper presented in Appendices \ref{consist_orde}, \ref{vlbg11}.
+Throughout this appendix, we fix a subset of anomalies $A \in \cP_{\ell, u}$, and a sampling rule $R$.
+In order to lighten the notation we do not emphasize the dependence of the various statistics on the sampling rule $R$, thus we write $\Lambda_i(n), \pi_i(n), \cF_{n}$ instead of $\Lambda^R_i(n), \pi_i^R(n), \cF^R_{n}$.
+For the establishment of our results, we introduce the following notation.